mohdfirhat/database_to_csv/README.md

 1. Open `data_pipeline.py` and update the variables `db_name`, `expected_table_list`, `sql_query` `output_pathname` and `output_filename` as required.
 2. If user needs to test the SQL query, user is able to use the Data_Pipeline.ipynb to test the sql_query.(Optional)
 3. Run the `bash_script.sh` in Terminal/Command Prompt using `bash bash_script.sh`.
-The bash script would run the unit-testing on the variables provided and log any errors encountered(logged at console and ).
+The bash script would run the unit-testing on the variables provided and log any errors encountered(logged at console and `logging.log`).
 4. If there are no error, user could continue by pressing y/Y to create the output file in `output_pathname`

 # File Structure

-.
-├── README.md
-├── dev
-│ ├── Data_Pipeline.ipynb
-│ ├── bash_script.sh
-│ ├── cademycode.db
-│ ├── data_pipeline.py
-│ ├── functions.py
-│ ├── logging.log
-│ └── test.py
-└── prod

 - dev folder - contains all the codes.
   - bash_script.sh - main file to run the test.py and data_pipeline.py.